joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 This makes it easy to:

 - Identify people who are in the lecture but forgot to sign in (because they appear in the counts of everybody else in the row)
-- Identify people who aren’t in the lecture but have filled out the online form anyway (because a friend has send them the QR code or link)
+- Identify people who aren’t in the lecture but have filled out the online form anyway (because a friend has sent them the QR code or link)

 Let's look at an example.
 Let's say I have the following data for row 3: